-We have completed one Phase I clinical trial for Valortim® with our development partner, Medarex, without any reported drug-related significant adverse events.
-However, before we may begin selling any doses of Valortim®, we will need to conduct more comprehensive safety trials in a significantly larger group of human subjects.
+Before we may begin selling any doses of Valortim[®], we will need to conduct more comprehensive safety trials in a significantly larger group of human subjects.
 We will be required to expend a significant amount to finalize manufacturing capability through a contract manufacturer to provide material to conduct the pivotal safety and efficacy trials.
-If our contract manufacturer is unable to produce sufficient quantities at a reasonable cost, or has any other obstacles to production, such as volatile manufacturing, then we will be unable to commence these required clinical trials and studies.
-Even after we expend sufficient funds to complete the development of Valortim® and when and if we enter into an agreement to supply Valortim® to the U.S. government, we will be required to share any and all profits from the sale of products with our partner in accordance with a pre-determined formula.
+If our contract manufacturer is unable to produce sufficient quantities at a reasonable cost, or has any other obstacles to production, then we will be unable to commence these required clinical trials and studies.
+Even after we expend sufficient funds to complete the development of Valortim [®] and if and when we enter into an agreement to supply Valortim [®] to the U.S. government, we will be required to share any and all profits from the sale of products with our partner in accordance with a pre-determined formula.

-If we cannot maintain successful licensing arrangements and collaborations, enter into new licensing arrangements and collaborations or effectively accomplish strategic acquisitions, our ability to develop and commercialize a diverse product portfolio could be limited and our ability to compete may be harmed.
+If we cannot maintain successful licensing arrangements and collaborations, enter into new licensing arrangements and collaborations, or effectively accomplish strategic acquisitions, our ability to develop and commercialize a diverse product portfolio could be limited and our ability to compete may be harmed.